Master of Arts in International Affairs

 Most teachers for the Master of Arts in International Affairs are faculty members of Lingnan’s Department of Political Science.
 They hold PhDs from major universities in the United States, Britain, Australia, Canada and New Zealand.
 Their specialist areas of research range from the political economy of global inequality to China’s grand strategy, Sino-US security relations, global environmental governance, and the politics of democratisation and identities in Hong Kong.

-“Our staff have conducted consultancy projects for public bodies including the Hong Kong’s Central Policy Unit, the World Bank, the International Monetary Fund, and the European Union,” Professor Chan says.
+“Our staff have conducted consultancy projects for public bodies including the Hong Kong’s Central Policy Unit, the World Bank and the International Monetary Fund,” Professor Chan says.

 Similar to other Lingnan postgraduate courses, the Master of Arts in International Affairs programme is expected to attract a mix of local, mainland and overseas students, ensuring a diversity of ideas and opinion in every class.
 “They will have many opportunities to attend academic conferences, workshops and public lectures on campus, organised by Lingnan’s various academic and research units,” Professor Chan says.